 Postcards became popular at the turn of the 20th century when Royal Mail gave publishers permission to sell them, but the first postal stationery postcards (plain postcards with a printed stamp on them) date from the late 1860s and Britain's first picture postcards were published in 1893.

 By the 1900s, they were used for a range of communications – the equivalent of today’s social networking.
-One hundred and fifty years on, they are still a familiar sight in shops in holiday destinations even if fewer are now sent.
 Examples from the 19th Century and early 20th Century, regardless of subject, have become highly collectable, although there are cards of value to be found from every decade.